coatyio/coaty-js/docs/developer-guide.md

 concrete definition meaning of this property is defined by the Coaty application.
 The property value is optional and defaults to false.

+Application specific objetc types can be defined based on the predefined core object types by adding additional property-value pairs.
+Allowed value types must conform to JSON data types.

 ### Define application-specific object types

 Simply extend one of the predefined object types of the framework and specify